rohan-paul/monsterapi_test/README.md

 I've worked a ton with @monsterapis and in their deployment platform you get the following.

-📌 Seamless experience with its intuitive UI
+📌 Seamless one-click deployments with its intuitive UI

 📌 Python client or a single curl request.